 History of Ireland

-Rationing in WW2 in Ireland.
-Memories of people in Dublin of The Emergency.
-Bomb Shelters and The Glimmer Man
+Rationing in Stoneybatter Ireland during World War Two.
+Memories in Dublin of The Emergency.
+The Glimmer Man

 The word 'whiskey' (or whisky) comes from the Gaelic uisce beatha, meaning water of life.
 This gives you an idea of the importance of whiskey to Irish culture.
 Whiskey (we spell it with an 'e' in Ireland!) was first...